Tokyo is a modern, fast and crowded city with a population of 38 million (with its metropolitan area)! It consists of 23 special wards.

 If you are not fan of sea weed then there are plenty of other small dishes for a reasonable price which you can also reheat it in the microwave in the shop.

-Shopping centers have a lot of sushi boxes and other small dishes and sweets too.
+Shopping centres have a lot of sushi boxes that taste fresh, lot of other interesting small dishes and sweets.

 THE BEST VIEW OF MT.
 FUJI!